 In March 1781 Drury was appointed to commission the new Cameleon 14 with which he joined the squadron in the Downs.
 On 14 August 1781 his sloop fell in with a Dutch dogger of 16 guns in the North Sea, and after an intense forty-five minute duel his opponent blew up with the loss of all hands.
 Drury was one of thirteen casualties aboard the Cameleon, and it was necessary to extinguish a blaze upon his command after she been set alight by the burning wreckage of the Dutch vessel.

-He was posted captain on 12 March 1782, and in May of the following year was appointed to the Myrmidon 24, serving in the Downs and the North Sea, and escorting to Copenhagen a yacht which had been gifted to the Danish crown prince.
+He was posted captain on 12 March 1782 and appointed to the Myrmidon 24, serving on the Irish station, in the Downs and the North Sea.
+Following the Central Atlantic Hurricane in September it was aboard the Myrmidon that Rear-Admiral Thomas Graves raised his flag after his flagship Ramillies sunk and he was carried to Cork by a merchantman.
+Following the peace the Myrmidon escorted to Copenhagen a yacht which had been gifted to the Danish crown prince.

 In January 1793 Drury was appointed to the frigate Fox 32 in which he proceeded to Newfoundland in May, being thereafter employed in convoy duty and cruising.
 He briefly had the captaincy of the Flora 36 in the last two months of 1794 on Channel service.